230Daniel/Utili/src/Frontend/src/documents/privacy.md

 ## Contact Us

-For more information about our privacy practices, if you have questions, if you would like to make a complaint, or if you would like to request access to or the deletion of your data; please contact us by email at dpo@utili.xyz.
+For more information about our privacy practices, if you have questions, if you would like to make a complaint, or if you would like to request access to or the deletion of your data; please contact us by email at daniel.baynton@hotmail.com.